 Please be aware that the information on this webpage is intended as a general guide only and does not constitute formal legal advice.

 ABC DRS does not provide legal advice.
-ABC DRS always recommends seeking professional help when preparing the required documentation for pursuing adjudication under the BCISOP Act.
+ABC DRS always recommends seeking professional help when preparing the required documentation for pursuing adjudication under the BIF Act.

-The BCISOP Act describes a specific mechanism of statutory adjudication that is used to decide disputed payment claims between claimants and respondents.
+The BIF Act describes a specific mechanism of statutory adjudication that is used to decide disputed payment claims between claimants and respondents.

 Simply put, adjudication is form of alternative dispute resolution that allows a qualified individual (an adjudicator) decide a dispute between parties without the need to involve the court system.